algent-al/solus-extra-repo/README.md

 ### solus-extra-repo
-This is an extra repository for Solus for private use.
+This is an extra repository for Solus and is for private use.
 These packages are not official and not supported by Solus Core team.
+The main purpose of this repo is to test applications before including them in Official Repo.
+Some of them are not accepted or not have been asked yet for inclusion.
 This repo is for open source or distributable packages.

 ### Add the repo
 `sudo eopkg ar Extra https://github.com/algent-al/solus-extra-repo/raw/master/packages/eopkg-index.xml.xz`